curl/everything-curl/protocols/network.md

 TCP port number 80 on the server by default.
 If the URL uses `HTTPS` instead, the default port number is 443.

 The URL can include a custom port number.
-If a port number isn't specified, the client will use the default port for the scheme used in the URL.
+If a port number is not specified, the client will use the default port for the scheme used in the URL.

 ## Security